qi22960/csw3-gr24/README.md

 Please run main.py

-Using flags after main.py the code will show the solution first and show the cont "-explain" to Show all the steps of the solving process in text "-hint number" to Show some specific number of hints "-profile" to Show the plot of solving time
+Using flags after main.py the code will show the solution first and show the contents of flags "-explain" to Show all the steps of the solving process in text "-hint number" to Show some specific number of hints "-profile" to Show the plot of solving time